kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

  * Ensure no breaking changes for the `static` policy of `CPUManager`.

 ### Non-Goals
- * Change scheduler interface to sub-partition `cpu` resource (as described in the archived Risk Mitigation Option 1).
+ * Change interface between node and scheduler.

 ## Proposal